Skip to content

 Configure logback.xml

-Modify logback.xml to output traceId, spanId, and service to logs for correlation with traces.
+Modify logback.xml to output traceId, spanId, and service to logs for association with traces.

 image